Solar eclipse: Historical eclipses

 Historical eclipses are a very valuable resource for historians, in that they allow a few historical events to be dated precisely, from which other dates and ancient calendars may be deduced.
-The oldest recorded solar eclipse was recorded on a clay tablet found at Ugarit, in modern Syria, with two plausible dates usually cited: 3 May 1375 BC or 5 March 1223 BC, the latter being favored by most recent authors on the topic.
-A solar eclipse of June 15, 763 BC, mentioned in an Assyrian text is important for the chronology of the ancient Near East.
+One of the oldest recorded solar eclipses was recorded on a clay tablet found at Ugarit, in modern Syria, with two plausible dates usually cited: 3 May 1375 BC or 5 March 1223 BC, the latter being favored by most recent authors on the topic.
+A solar eclipse of June 15, 763 BC, mentioned in an Assyrian text, is important for the chronology of the ancient Near East.
 There have been other claims to date earlier eclipses.
-The legendary Chinese king Zhong Kang supposedly beheaded two astronomers, Hsi and Ho, who failed to predict an eclipse 4000 years ago.
+The legendary Chinese king Zhong Kang supposedly beheaded two astronomers, Hsi and Ho, who failed to predict an eclipse occurring on October 22, 2137 BC.
 Perhaps the earliest still-unproven claim is that of archaeologist Bruce Masse, who putatively links an eclipse that occurred on May 10, 2807, BC with a possible meteor impact in the Indian Ocean on the basis of several ancient flood myths that mention a total solar eclipse.
+An even further claim links a carving at Cairn L of Loughcrew to a total eclipse occurring on November 30, 3340 BC, being the only fit out of 92 other eclipses for the site.

 Records of the solar eclipses of 993 and 1004 as well as the lunar eclipses of 1001 and 1002 by Ibn Yunus of Cairo (c.
 1005).

 Eclipses have been interpreted as omens, or portents.
 The ancient Greek historian Herodotus wrote that Thales of Miletus predicted an eclipse that occurred during a battle between the Medes and the Lydians.
 Both sides put down their weapons and declared peace as a result of the eclipse.
 The exact eclipse involved remains uncertain, although the issue has been studied by hundreds of ancient and modern authorities.
 One likely candidate took place on May 28, 585 BC, probably near the Halys river in Asia Minor.
 An eclipse recorded by Herodotus before Xerxes departed for his expedition against Greece, which is traditionally dated to 480 BC, was matched by John Russell Hind to an annular eclipse of the Sun at Sardis on February 17, 478 BC.
 Alternatively, a partial eclipse was visible from Persia on October 2, 480 BC.
 Herodotus also reports a solar eclipse at Sparta during the Second Persian invasion of Greece.
 The date of the eclipse (August 1, 477 BC) does not match exactly the conventional dates for the invasion accepted by historians.